Freddman777/The-MTG-judge/README.md

 This is a study and quick-reference aid, **not** a substitute for the Comprehensive Rules or a certified judge for tournament rulings.
 For unusual card-specific interactions, check the card's Oracle text and Gatherer rulings.

 Magic: The Gathering is a trademark of Wizards of the Coast LLC.
 This project is unofficial and not affiliated with, endorsed, or sponsored by Wizards of the Coast.

-## License

-_No license is set.
-Add one (for example, [MIT](https://choosealicense.com/licenses/mit/)) if you want to let others reuse it — without a license, default copyright applies._